keyhive/build_guides/docs/keyboards/sofle-rgb.md

 > ⚠︎ LEDs can be very temperature sensitive.
 Be _very careful_.
 Consider setting your soldering to a low temp (about 200 C), using a fine tip, adding flux, and/or using a hot air station.

+- Tin all the pads with a small bubble of solder, not too much.
+- Orient the notched corner of the pixel with the line with the right angle shown on the silkscreen.
-Tin all the pads with a small bubble of solder, not too much.
-Place the 5050 LED on top and center.
-With some light pressure, hold the led in place while you flow the solder bubbles.
-I use an aluminum screwdriver which also acts as a heat sink to protect the LED from burning out.
-Test each LED as you go.
+- Place the 5050 LED on top and center.
+- With some light pressure, hold the led in place while you flow the solder bubbles.
+   - I use an aluminum screwdriver which also acts as a heat sink to protect the LED from burning out.
+- Test each LED as you go.

 ![](../images/sofle-rgb/underglow-leds.gif)